kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 --- abstract

-This document specifies the "Request-Streaming" HTTP request header field, which instructs HTTP intermediaries to begin forwarding the request to downstream servers before the request body has been received completely.
+This document specifies the "Request-Streaming" HTTP request header field, which instructs HTTP intermediaries to begin forwarding the request and the corresponding response before the HTTP message body is received completely.

 --- middle